XuemeiGu/Quanundrum/README.md

-# QThought - a platform to simulate thought experiments with quantum agents
+# Quanundrum - a platform to simulate thought experiments with quantum agents

 We introduce a software package that allows users to design and run simulations of thought experiments in quantum theory.
 In particular, it covers cases where reasoning agents are modelled as quantum systems, such as Wigner's friend experiment.
 Users can customize the protocol of the experiment, the inner workings of agents (e.g.\ the quantum circuit that models their reasoning process), the abstract logical system used (which may or not allow agents to combine premises and make inferences about each other's reasoning), and the interpretation of quantum theory used by different agents (for example collapse, Copenhagen, many worlds or Bohmian mechanics).
 The software is written in a quantum programming language, [ProjectQ], and as such the simulations of thought experiments can in principle run on quantum hardware.